LogoFerriteCustom

 IEA Rare Earth Elements (Executive Summary)Published 2026 (2024 chain snapshot and 2025 policy events)Downstream concentration, export-control timeline, and disruption-value indicators used in sourcing risk framing.High for macro concentration signal; not project-specific procurement advice.

-USGS Mineral Commodity Summaries 2026 - Rare EarthsPublished February 2026U.S. import-source concentration, 2025 policy events, and production/import statistics for rare earths.High for U.S. market and policy context; not a direct substitute for contract-level supplier audits.
+USGS Mineral Commodity Summaries 2026 - Rare EarthsPublished February 2026U.S. import-source concentration, 2025 export-control timeline, and high-volatility indicators (imports +169% with lower total import value).High for U.S. market and policy context; not a direct substitute for contract-level supplier audits.

 USGS Mineral Commodity Summaries 2026 - BaritePublished February 2026Import-source concentration and net-import-reliance proxy data relevant to barium-chain upstream monitoring.Medium-high as an upstream proxy; barite data should be combined with supplier-specific barium-chemical audits.

-EU RoHS Directive consolidated text (CELEX:02011L0065-20200301)Consolidated text accessed April 26, 2026Annex II restricted-substance list and homogeneous-material concentration thresholds used for compliance gating.High for legal threshold baseline; exemptions must still be validated per product category.
+EU RoHS Directive consolidated text (CELEX:02011L0065-20250101)Current consolidated version in force from January 1, 2025 (accessed April 28, 2026)Annex II restricted-substance list and homogeneous-material concentration thresholds used for compliance gating.High for legal threshold baseline; exemptions must still be validated per product category.

 European Commission RoHS Directive overviewPage accessed April 26, 2026Confirms current RoHS framework scope and 10 restricted substances for EEE.High for policy scope; legal obligations should be read with consolidated directive text.